Luffield Abbey

-Luffield Abbey is a place in the very north of Buckinghamshire, England.
-It is on the border with Northamptonshire, close to Biddlesden and Silverstone.
+Luffield Abbey was formerly a civil parish in Buckinghamshire, England, adjoining the border with Northamptonshire.
+It had its origins as the estate of Luffield Priory, which was an extra-parochial area that straddled Buckinghamshire and Northamptonshire.
+The Northamptonshire part was added to the parish of Silverstone in 1844, after which Luffield Abbey was wholly in Buckinghamshire.
+Such extra-parochial areas were converted into civil parishes in 1858.
+The civil parish was abolished in 2001 and the area now forms part of the parish of Lillingstone Dayrell with Luffield Abbey.

 Priory of Luffield

 The place takes its name from the Benedictine priory of Luffield, founded by Robert, 2nd Earl of Leicester some time before 1133.
 The priory was suppressed in 1494, by which time the priory was in ruins and there were only two monks.
 The lands were then granted to Westminster Abbey.

 There was no trace of the ancient abbey in a land survey conducted in 1732.
 The remains of the abbey were found on the edge of the south east runway of the airfield which is now part of Silverstone Circuit, about 200 metres north east of Stowe Corner.
 Markings of the foundations can be seen in discolorations in the grass on some aerial images taken in the early 1990s.
 Human remains were found near the abbey in the 1970s.
 They were found to be monks who had been sufferers of the plague and buried face down.

 Two corners of the circuit are named after the location: turn 1 is known as Abbey and turn 7 as Luffield.